meshcore-dev/meshcore-cli/README.md

 #fdl f1down: 8                                               [2521]  1.00-109
 ```

+### Contact management

+To receive a message from another user, it is necessary to have its public key.
+This key is stored on a contact list in the device, and this list has a finite size (50 when meshcore started, now over 350 for most devices).

+By default contacts are automatically added to the device contact list when an advertisement is received, so as soon as you receive an advert, you can talk with your buddy.

+With growing number of users, it becomes necessary to manage contact list and one of the ways is to add contacts manually to the device.
+This is done by turning on `manual_add_contacts`.
+Once this option has been turned on, a pending list is built by meshcore-cli from the received adverts.
+You can view the list issuing a `pending_contacts` command, flush the list using `flush_pending` or add a contact from the list with `add_pending` followed by the key of the contact or its name (both will be auto-completed with tab).

+This feature only really works in interactive mode.

+Note: There is also an `auto_update_contacts` setting that has nothing to do with adding contacts, it permits to automatically sync contact lists between device and meshcore-cli (when there is an update in name, location or path).

 ### Issuing batch commands to contacts with apply to

 `apply_to <f> <cmd>` : applies cmd to contacts matching filter `<f>` it can be used to apply the same command to a pool of repeaters, or remove some contacts matching a condition.